Particular/docs.particular.net/nservicebus/msmq/transportconfig.md

 ---
 title: MSMQ transport
-summary: 'Explains the mechanics of MSMQ transport, its configuration options and various other configuration settings that were at some point coupled to this transport'
+summary: Explains the mechanics of MSMQ transport, its configuration options and various other configuration settings that were at some point coupled to this transport
+reviewed: 2016-04-05
 tags:
 - Transports
 - MSMQ